 Skip to main content

 Cancer treatments can be broadly divided into three categories: surgery, chemotherapy, and radiotherapy, with radiotherapy drawing significant interest as a less-invasive means of treatment.
-Particle beam therapy is a type of radiotherapy.
+Particle Therapy is a type of radiotherapy.
 Its beam speed can be adjusted for the depth of the treatment site, giving it the ability to deliver a concentrated dose of radiation to the cancer.

 Hitachi's Spot Scanning Radiotherapy

-The proton-based particle beam therapy system that Hitachi developed jointly with Hokkaido University Hospital brings together tumor-tracking and spot-scanning radiotherapy technologies.
+The proton-based Particle Therapy system that Hitachi developed jointly with Hokkaido University Hospital brings together tumor-tracking and spot-scanning radiotherapy technologies.
 This combination makes it possible to deliver a concentrated beam that matches the shape of the treatment site even as the site moves due to breathing or other bodily functions.
 Its ability to tightly focus a beam on the treatment site is also responsible for reducing treatment-induced stress to the body, allowing patients the opportunity to undergo treatment on an outpatient basis while continuing to work and carry out their daily lives.

 Click here for an overview of Hitachi's Particle Therapy system, the thoughts of its developers, and other details.